 We recommend being respectful and saving it for the gay bars of Bali, or your hotel.
 In saying this, even Bali is affected by the growing homophobia and intolerance across Indonesia with some cell phone carriers blocking gay content and apps – so we do recommend installing a VPN before traveling.

 There are also a few gay resorts in Bali nearby either promoting themselves to gay men exclusively – or simply outlining how queer-friendly they are.
-There is also plenty of fashion and art boutiques, trendy restaurants, beach clubs and more to keep you entertained.
-I
+There is also plenty of fashion and art boutiques, trendy restaurants, beach clubs, and more to keep you entertained.

-Gay Bali Guide: The Essential Guide To Gay Travel In Bali Indonesia 2019
+Gay Bali Guide: The Essential Guide To LGBT Travel In Bali Indonesia

 Tell us what your ideal holiday would involve, and we’re pretty confident that you could find it on Bali.
 Endless stretches of white-sand beaches?
 Check.
 Hiking in lush jungles?
 Check.
 Exploring traditional art and culture?
 Check.